 The process flow to apply for and complete a Scottish Government funded linkage project can be seen below.
 It involves completing a number of required forms and documents.
 Advice and assistance with completing these is provided by eDRIS and the Office of the Chief Statistician and Strategic Analysis (OCSSA).
 Where possible these forms and documents have been aligned to make sure that information provided is transferable throughout the process and that they comply with the Data Protection Act 1998 (DPA) and the Guiding Principles for Data Linkage.

 1. Application Process

-(i) Each quarter the OCSSA puts out a call across the Scottish Government and wider public sector for applications to support data linkage projects that are in the public interest.
-The OCSSA and eDRIS can provide advice and support with filling in the application form before it is submitted to the Analytical Leadership Group for approval.
+(i) The Scottish Government and wider public sector invite applications to support data linkage projects that are in the public interest.
+The SG and eDRIS can provide advice and support with filling in the application form before it is submitted to the Analytical Leadership Group for approval.

 2. Approvals process

 (i) There are currently two Public Benefit and Privacy Panels operating in Scotland.
 Health has a specific process for granting access to its data.
 If the linkage project involves health data then it will need to be assessed by the Health Public Benefit and Privacy Panel. eDRIS provide support to researchers applying to this panel.